Fiserv/Commerce-Hub/docs/Resources/Master-Data/Amount-Components.md

 Amount is broken into two arrays, `amount` and `amountComponents`.

 - `amount`: Used to support the request for payment.
-- `amountComponents`: Used in transactions where additional amount fields such as tax, surcharge, fees are required as part of the request.
+- `amountComponents`: Used in transactions where additional amount fields such as tax, surcharge, or fees are required as part of the request.

 #### Component: amount